Snow Morel

 Similar Species

 False Morel (Gyromitra esculenta) is more erect.
-The stalk is much narrower than the cap.
-The cap is less convoluted.
+The stalk is much narrower than the cap and the cap is less convoluted, looking more like a brain and less like a crumpled cloth.
+The color is typically much darker, often a deep chocolate or reddish-black.

 Habitat and Hosts